MorganFxrmer/COMP3932_Synoptic_Project/README.md

 - pip (Python package manager)
 - Git (for cloning the repository)
 - Virtualenv (for creating isolated Python environments)
-- Buildozer (for Android APK compilation, optional if not targeting Android)
+- Buildozer (for Android APK compilation, optional)
 - A compatible operating system:
   - Windows, Linux, or macOS for development and running the app
   - Linux (Ubuntu recommended) for compiling Android APKs with Buildozer
 - A webcam (for live camera input) or video files (.mp4, .avi, .mov) for analysis
 - A pretrained model (`best_model.pt`) and scaler (`scaler.pt`) for fatigue prediction

-For Android compilation:
+For Optional Android compilation:

 - Docker (optional, for Buildozer in a containerized environment)
 - Java Development Kit (JDK) (version 11 recommended)